Skip to content

 # Setting Portal Path Expected Value Severity Automation

-14 Environment creation restriction PPAC > Tenant Settings > Dev/Prod/Trial environment assignments "Only specific admins" High Automated
+14 Environment creation restriction PPAC > Tenant settings > Developer environment assignment / Production environment assignment / Trial environment assignment (Tenant settings reference) "Only specific admins" High Automated

-15 Environment routing PPAC > Tenant Settings > Environment Routing Configured for correct region Medium Automated
+15 Environment routing PPAC > Tenant settings > Environment routing (Default environment routing) Configured for correct region Medium Automated

-16 Tenant isolation PPAC > Security > Identity and access > Tenant Isolation "Restrict Cross-Tenant Connections" enabled High Automated
+16 Tenant isolation PPAC > Security > Tenant isolation (Tenant isolation in Power Platform) "Restrict Cross-Tenant Connections" enabled High Automated

 17 Environment security groups PPAC > Environment details > Security group Assigned for all Zone 2/3 environments High Automated